Tsuyoshi Wada: 2011

 Wada and the Fukuoka SoftBank Hawks defeated the Chunichi Dragons in seven games to win the 2011 Japan Series.

-Move to the MLB 2012–2015
+Move to the MLB (2012–2015)

-On December 14, 2011, Wada agreed to a two-year deal with the Orioles, including an option for a third year.
+On December 14, 2011, Wada agreed to a two-year deal with the Baltimore Orioles, including an option for a third year.

 Wada underwent Tommy John surgery on May 11, 2012 due to a partially torn ligament in his left elbow and spent the rest of the 2012 season on the disabled list.
-He started the 2013 season on the 60-day disabled list, and was expected to join the Orioles around June 1, 2013.
+He started the 2013 season on the 60-day disabled list, and was expected to join the Orioles around June 1.
 He started a rehab assignment with the Triple-A Norfolk Tides on May 16.
 On June 14, he was activated from the 60-day disabled list and optioned to Norfolk.
+He never played in an MLB game for the Orioles.